U.S. Route 65 in Missouri: Route description

 US 65 enters Missouri between the towns of Omaha, Arkansas and Ridgedale, Missouri.
 The road is a four-lane expressway, traveling through both Branson and Hollister towards Springfield.
 Through the Branson area, it is a freeway.
-North of Branson, the highway intersections with both westbound Route 76 (a freeway spur) and U.S. Route 160.
-All the way to Highlandville, U.S. 160 is the old alignment of U.S. 65 (until the 1960s).
+North of Branson, the highway intersections with both westbound Route 76 formally part of Route 465 (a freeway spur) and U.S. Route 160.
+From Branson to Highlandville, U.S. 160 is the old alignment of U.S. 65 (until the 1960s).

 Just south of Route EE at the Highlandville exit, U.S. 65 returns to freeway status.
 The freeway is called "Schoolcraft Freeway" in Springfield, named in honor of Henry Rowe Schoolcraft.
 Also in Springfield, the highway has junctions with U.S. Route 60 (also known as James River Freeway) and Interstate 44 (I-44).
 The I-44 interchange includes a flyover ramp connecting northbound U.S. 65 with westbound I-44.
-Construction is completed that added two at U.S. 60.
-In September 2011, U.S. 65 became a six-lane divided freeway in Springfield between Interstate 44 and U.S. 60.
+U.S. 65 became a six-lane divided freeway in Springfield between Interstate 44 and MO CC And MO J it's currently being upgraded from 4 lanes to 6 lanes Between MO CC and MO J to BUS 65 and MO F in Ozark.
 It was the first six-lane highway in Southwest Missouri.
-North of Springfield, it returns to a four-lane, non-interstate highway.
+North of Springfield, it returns to a four-lane expressway highway.

-From Springfield to Buffalo, U.S. 65 has been upgraded as a four-lane non-interstate highway.
-This project began with the addition of a partial four-lane highway through the Fair Grove area to replace a dangerous traffic light intersection with an overpass.
-It culminated with the entire length of U.S. 65 becoming a four-lane highway from Springfield to just outside of Buffalo.
-The project was completed in summer 2010.